uk-gov-mirror/hmrc.register-ncf-stub/README.md

 ```
 Response body example:
 {
-    "MRN": "18GB0000601001EB00",
+    "MRN": "19FR00012399999009",
     "ResponseCode": 0
 }
 ```

 ####Unhappy path:
-To trigger the unhappy paths, ensure you provide a valid request body with an MRN that ends in any of the following 2 digits for each scenario.
+To trigger the unhappy paths, ensure you provide a valid request body with an MRN containing specific digits in positions 16 and 17 (with the appropriate check digit as the final, 18th character of the MRN).
+The following request will trigger ResponseCode -1 with HTTP status 400:

 ```
 Request Body example:
 {
-    "MRN": "18GB0000601001EB10",
+    "MRN": "19FR00012399999108",
     "Office":"GB000011"
 }
 ```